salehrastani/BikeMe-mobile/README.md

 This is a mobile app connected to [BikeMe-Api](https://github.com/salehrastani/BikeMe-api) that will get you anywhere you wanna go within minutes.
 Imagine getting off of work and requesting a car from a ridesharing service at rush hour.
 The traffic is insane and you will be most probably paying a surged price.
 Meanwhile there are motorcycles splitting lanes and getting to wherever they want without a hassle.
 You could use BikeMe to get to where you wanna go in minutes.

+You can check out this mobile app by downloading [Ionic View](http://view.ionic.io/) and using this ID Number: 61C95485

 ##User Stories: